Sci | Art NanoLab Summer Institute

 - If you plan to pursue the arts as a major in college, tell us about your interest in science and technology

-NOTE: students should compose the essay before beginning the online registration process.
-There will be a text field on the online form into which the essay text should be copied.
+NOTE: Students should compose the essay before beginning the online registration process.
+There will be text fields on the online registration form of which the response text can be copied.

 Application for the Sci|Art Nanolab can be done conveniently online using the steps below.

 - Access the Summer Institute Online Registration Form.
 Read all terms and conditions, then scroll to the bottom and “Continue to Registration”.